Google, ChatGPT, and Disruption Theory

 Does it really matter whether LLMs are disruptive to Google?
 In one sense, no. Who cares whether a theory from the nineties applies to Google or not?
 Nobody at Google or OpenAI is going to be dialling the Business Academia Ivory Tower Hotline.

 So what can they do?
-Christensen’s recommendation would probably be for them to get a separate team to compete with ChatGPT (and Google) and built the best damn LLM they can.
+Christensen’s recommendation would probably be for them to get a separate team to compete with ChatGPT (and Google) and build the best damn LLM they can.
 That’s sort of what they’ve done with Bard.
 But even that is difficult: corporate inertia, conflict with ad sales interests, and shareholder pressure (AI engineers are more expensive than any number of free massages that Google have rolled back).
 The other thing they’re doing is integrating AI into search results themselves.
 But they can only do this so much without conflicting with their ads product: you can be pretty sure they aren’t going to give you the email address and dial you directly into the best accident motorcycle in your town.

 This is the thing about the innovator’s dilemma: it’s a dilemma.
 Any solution will include sacrifice.
 Packy and others have made the point very well that in the long-term, integrating AI will improve their user experience.
 But I’d argue that’s not enough: Google’s urge to satisfy its advertisers could prove overpowering.